-Centre for Performance (CP) is a national program designed to develop athletes to compete at the international basketball level.
+Centre for Performance (CP) is a national program designed to develop student-athletes to compete at the international basketball level.

-The program revolves around the “hot house” approach and focuses on athletes in the key years of their development.
+The program revolves around the “hot house” approach and focuses on student-athletes in the key years of their development.

-The emphasis of CP is to train skills that athletes do not otherwise have the opportunity to develop.
+The emphasis of CP is to train skills that student-athletes do not otherwise have the opportunity to develop.
 CP is not based on a competition model.
-Instead, it is a group of athletes training together in regional pods across Ontario with the common goal of improving.
+Instead, it is a group of student-athletes training together in regional pods across Ontario with the common goal of improving.

 CP has the following three stages: